Aptcoder/Online-tutoring-app-API/readme.md

         }```
     Trying to access a route without proper authentication would give a 403 status
 * All routes require authentication,Every user must be signed in to access the routes
+* Users can surf through this API documentation by making a search with keyword of funtionality required

 ### info :
     title : Online tutoring app